jesse-aj/Learn-Depth-Internship-Proj-1/GUI_Based_Task_Reminder/README.md

 ## Features
 - Add tasks with name, description, deadline, and email
 - View and delete saved tasks in a clean table interface
+- Mark tasks as completed directly from the interface
 - Automatically detect overdue, due today, and due soon tasks
 - Send email reminders via Gmail SMTP
+- Auto-checks deadlines on startup and alerts user immediately
 - Local JSON storage — no database required

 ## Project Structure